abjumana/AppliedDS/Business Intelligence Presentation.md

 - Bibliography of business intelligence literature
 - Resources for additional learning and exploration

-You can read more about the Action for Health Plan here: https://actionforhealth.novascotia.ca
+You can read more about the Action for Health plan here: https://actionforhealth.novascotia.ca

 Dataset: https://data.novascotia.ca/Health-and-Wellness/Action-for-Health/m9ng-y7cu/about_data